 This is a glossary of terms that often appear in discussion about multimedia transmissions.
-Most of the terms are described and linked to its wikipedia, RFC or W3C relevant documents.
-Some of the terms are specific to gstreamer or kurento.
+Some of the terms are specific to GStreamer or Kurento, and most of them are described and linked to their RFC, W3C or Wikipedia documents.

 Audio Video Interleaved, known by its initials AVI, is a multimedia container format introduced by Microsoft in November 1992 as part of its Video for Windows technology.
 AVI files can contain both audio and video data in a file container that allows synchronous audio-with-video playback.
 AVI is a derivative of the Resource Interchange File Format (RIFF).

 - Bower is a package manager for the web.
 It offers a generic solution to the problem of front-end package management, while exposing the package dependency model via an API that can be consumed by a build stack.

 The builder pattern is an object creation software design pattern whose intention is to find a solution to the telescoping constructor anti-pattern.
 The telescoping constructor anti-pattern occurs when the increase of object constructor parameter combination leads to an exponential list of constructors.
 Instead of using numerous constructors, the builder pattern uses another object, a builder, that receives each initialization parameter step by step and then returns the resulting constructed object at once.

 - Document Object Model is a cross-platform and language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents.